luis198327/olympics-quiz-game/README.md

     ![alt text](https://github.com/luis198327/olympics-quiz-game/blob/main/assets/images/rotate-device.JPG)

++ I was struggling to find a solution to stop the hover over effect when selecting an answer on touch devices.
+When testing I was getting odd and inconsistent results using Chrome Dev Tools and when the site was published for further final testing.
+I believe the addition of adding "and (pointer: fine)" to the media query within the CSS has resolved this issue.

 ### Known Bugs/Improvements
 + I would like to have provided an image or message to confirm if the answer was correct or incorrect.
 I tried to insert a div using JavaScript to provide a correct or incorrect message, but couldn't quite get the code to provide the correct user feedback.
 Was only applying to one class type.
 As a temporary fix, i used CSS to style an after pseudo class to insert a tick or cross to provide additional user feedback.
 I have noticed when testing on a mobile device that the cross symbol is not as effective on a desktop browser.
 I assume this is to do with the CSS unicode used to obtain this symbol.

 + As mentioned in the issues I overcome, I have managed to fix the auto rotate of a small device from showing the page contents.
 However if a user once landed on the finish.html page were to rotate this, the medal imagery or false start image would display for a very brief second.
 I would imagine this might be fixed with some time function or order of code, but haven't been able to resolve this minor bug I would like to improve.
 Although further testing of this seems that is might be a red herring.
 When i tested this on my mobile in the production environment, the image was not displayed on the rotation of the screen.
 Therefore i am confident this is no longer a bug but keeping this to monitor for any future release.

++ There might be a bug with the hover over effect when selecting an answer on touch devices.
+I was getting inconsistent results using Chrome Dev Tools and testing the site in production.
+I believe the addition of adding "and (pointer: fine)" to the media query within the CSS has resolved this issue, but might be something to keep an eye on and resolve in a later release.

 ## Deployment
 My project was developed using the IDE, Gitpod.